thomasballinger/bittorrent/readme.md

 * make sure being choked / being unchoked works ok
 * correctly not be interested when peer has nothing we want
 * Read about and play with request size - presumably piece size is a max
     spec: >2^17 not allowed, generally 2^15 or 14 unless end of file
+* look at the problems we were having with high pipeline number and lower timed out request time

 ------the I'm Done line------